tinuwalther/PSXiDiag/README.md

 ![PSXiHomePage](./pode/public/assets/img/PSXiPode.png)

-## PSXi Home Page
+## PSXi Homepage

 This is the Homepage of the PSXi App.
-It shows you the workflow of the data.
+It shows you the summary of all vCenter, ESXiHosts and VMs.

 ![PSXiHomePage](./img/PSXiHomePage.png)

 ## PSXi ESXi Inventory

 If you click on this page, all ESXi Hosts of the Cloud will be grouped by vCenterServer.
-The datas are stored in a SQLite database.

 ![PSXiEsxInventory](./img/PSXiEsxInventory.png)